anoopsarkar/nlp-class/project.md

 For your project proposal please submit a text file in Markdown format that includes a Title and an Abstract.
-Your abstract should be no longer than 1000 words.
+Your abstract should be about 250 words (please definitely use less than 1000 words).
 Make sure the following points are in your abstract.

 * Motivation
     * which NLP task do you plan to do;